-During the last 4-5 years I have been working in a leading firm within the Healthcare Executive Search space and I have seen first hand the challenges and difficulty it maybe for people of both Japanese & Foreign candidacy to effectively change their job and level up in their career.
+Over the last several years, I've been working at a leading firm within the Healthcare Executive Search space, and I have seen firsthand the challenges and difficulties for people of both Japanese & foreign citizenship to effectively change their job and advance their career.

-Furthermore, I am often known as the recruiter guy in many of my circle of friends and it often bemused me about how little my friends also knew about this process and also saw them struggle in navigating the many agencies, overally populated recruiting market and its challenges in working out exactly how to find the best recruiter to suit their needs.
+Among my circle of friends and acquaintances, I am often known as the recruiter guy.
+It often bemuses me to see how little my friends actually know about the process.
+I watched them struggle to navigate the many agencies, over-populated recruiting market, and the challenges in finding the best recruiter to suit their needs.

-On a chance discussion, with Tyson the Founder of Tokyo BFF I decided to share my knowledge and insight to hopefully provide some guidance, support for your next encounter with that random recruiter call or before you make the next step to your career!
+On a chance discussion with Tyson Batino, the founder of Tokyo BFF, I decided to share my knowledge and insight with the intent of providing some guidance and support before you make the next step to your career.

-To explain things simply a recruiter’s job in Japan is to help clients find top talent for their organization’s needs.
-Although recruiters can be great resources in explaining about the career market and can be industry masters in their chosen field, ultimately the goal is to provide a solution to help the right talent to join their clients.
-After all the client is always right and even more when they are the ones paying the bills.
+In simple terms, a recruiter’s job in Japan is to help clients (companies and corporations) find top talent for their organization’s employment needs.
+Although recruiters are often great resources for understanding the career market and industry masters in their chosen field, their ultimate goal is to help the right talent hire on with their clients.
+After all, the customer is always right, and never more so than when they're the ones paying the bills.

-If you search on LinkedIn within recruiters in Tokyo you may find potentially over 15000 possible agents who are working either in-house, within a Major international or Japanese firm, a specialist boutique firm or even on their own.
-Within my own industry of healthcare there are over 100 firms with the capability to deal with in my space.
+If you search on LinkedIn within recruiters in Tokyo, you'll find over 15,000 agents who are working either in-house, within a major international or Japanese firm, at a specialist boutique firm, or even on their own.
+Within my own industry of healthcare, there are over 100 recruitment firms alone.

-In 2017, there was over 4.395 Billion USD spent on recruiting fees to agencies with over 7 million private sector job posting across both paid and free agency services.
-These numbers are only on the increase as the battle for hiring top talent is on the increase.
+In 2017, over 4.395 Billion USD went to pay recruiting fees to agencies, with over 7 million private sector job posting, across both paid and free agency services.
+These numbers are only on the rise as the battle for hiring top talent heats up.

 Why does every job in Tokyo seem like you need to contact a recruiter?

-Due to the traditional work culture of “lifetime employment” the industry of recruiting was born in Japan to help companies grab top talent from their competitors as there was no other way for companies to directly approach them.
-Unlike many countries, Japanese people did not really actively change jobs due to the expected stability provided from entry to retirement, along with having a strong loyalty to their firms and career direction.
+Japan's industry of recruiting arose from the traditional work culture of “lifetime employment.”
+These agencies help companies grab top talent from their competitors in a society where there's no other way for businesses to directly approach candidates.
+Unlike many countries, Japanese people don't actively change jobs; they expect stability from entry to retirement, thus having a strong loyalty to their firms and career direction.

-Comparably, the job-hunting season for new graduates is one of the most stressful times in their lives as they are actively approaching upwards of 30-40 companies at once in order to gain future employment with them.
-With Lifetime employment in mind, it becomes imperative to find the right company for your future.
+As you might expect, the job-hunting season for new graduates is one of the most stressful times in a young person's life.
+They're actively approaching thirty to forty companies at once in order to secure future employment.
+With lifetime employment in mind, it's imperative to find the right company for the future.

-Furthermore, due to the this culture and system, there was generally a lack of demand for mid-career hires and most Japanese companies were not structured or designed to have programs or systems to target and bring on external talent.
+Furthermore, due to the this culture and system, there's generally a lack of demand for mid-career hires, and most Japanese companies were not designed to have programs or systems to target and bring on external talent.

 Let us help you learn Japanese